jordisabadell/kilometresolidari-staticweb/README.md

 - [x] Inject data, using functions as a services (FaaS), to Firebase Realtime Database.
 - [x] Secure relational operations using a captcha.
 I started with Google reCaptcha v2 and then I migrate to v3 (see backend at [kilometresolidari-php-scripts](https://github.com/jordisabadell/kilometresolidari-php-scripts)).
 - [x] Receive push notification from Firebase.
-- [x] Automate tests using Selenium IDE.
+- [x] Preserve APIKEYs on GitHub using GitGuardian.
-- [x] Automate deploy from GitHub to Google Firebase cloud hosting.
-Using travis and preserve APIKEYs on GitHub, using GitGuardian.
+- [x] Automate deploy from GitHub to Google Firebase cloud hosting using Travis CI.
+- [x] Automate tests using Selenium IDE and TestCafe (on Travis pipeline).

 ---